Haven Holidays Nepal

 This route via Salleri and Thamdanda is ideal for individuals with time to spare, looking for a less busy, more adventurous journey to Everest without flight.
 While it extends the trip, the natural scenery, cultural experiences, and acclimatization benefits provide a valuable alternative to the flight itinerary.

-Why you should avoid Lukla Flights?
+Why should You avoid Lukla Flights?

 You should avoid Lukla flights for the following reasons: